Master Class

 Master Class is a 1995 play by American playwright Terrence McNally, presented as a fictional master class by opera singer Maria Callas near the end of her life, in the 1970s.
 The play features incidental vocal music by Giuseppe Verdi, Giacomo Puccini, and Vincenzo Bellini.
 The play opened on Broadway in 1995, with stars Zoe Caldwell and Audra McDonald winning Tony Awards.

 Plot

 The opera diva Maria Callas, a glamorous, commanding, larger-than-life, caustic, and surprisingly funny pedagogue is holding a singing master class.
-Alternately dismayed and impressed by the students who parade before her, she retreats into recollections about the glories of her own life and career.
-Included in her musings are her younger years as an ugly duckling, her fierce hatred of her rivals, the unforgiving press that savaged her early performances, her triumphs at La Scala, and her relationship with Aristotle Onassis.
+Alternately dismayed and impressed by the students before her, she retreats into recollections about the glories of her own life and career.
+Included in her musings are her fierce hatred of her rivals, the unforgiving press that savaged her early performances, her triumphs at La Scala, and her relationship with Aristotle Onassis.
 It culminates in a monologue about sacrifice taken in the name of art.